'Enough is enough': Trudeau tells Canadians to stay home, major province clamps down

 The number of people diagnosed with the illness caused by the new coronavirus jumped to more than 2,000 from 1,430 on Sunday, and the death toll rose to 24 from 20, according to a tally of announcements from officials compiled by the Canadian Broadcasting Corp.
 Although Ottawa and the provinces have urged Canadians to stay at home, and in some cases put limits on gatherings, Trudeau said too many people were disregarding the advice.

 "We've all seen the pictures online of people who seem to think they are invincible.
 Well, you're not," Trudeau said.
 "Enough is enough.
-Go home and stay home ... we're going to make sure this happens, whether by educating people more on the risks or by enforcing the rules if that's needed," he told reporters outside his residence, where he has been confined since his wife was diagnosed with the virus.
+Go home and stay home ... we're going to make sure this happens, whether by educating people more on the risks or by enforcing the rules if that's needed," he told reporters.

-Ontario premier Doug Ford echoed the complaint, saying it was unacceptable that people returning from winter breaks in Florida and elsewhere were not going into self-isolation for 14 days as required.
+Ontario Premier Doug Ford said it was unacceptable that people returning from winter breaks in Florida and elsewhere were not going into self-isolation for 14 days as required.
 Ford spoke after announcing that only food stores, pharmacies and other essential shops could remain open.

-Officials said last week the act would be a last resort, but Trudeau reiterated "we haven't taken anything off the table."
-Legislators are due to return to Ottawa on Tuesday to pass a package of stimulus measures and tax relief to help with the toll of the pandemic worth a total of C$82 billion.
+Legislators are to return to Ottawa on Tuesday to pass a package of stimulus measures and tax relief worth a total of C$82 billion.
+Canada is asking recently retired meat inspectors to return to work as it tries to ease staffing shortages and ensure the food system remains intact, officials said.

 ($1=1.4533 Canadian dollars)